13 Things Urgent Care Center Docs Won’t Tell You

 Not all our suggestions are good ideas

 If I suggest a specific test or procedure, ask whether you really need it and what it will cost.
 To protect us from potential lawsuits, our clinic guidelines may require us to suggest various treatments even when they’re not really needed.
+Here’s how to tell if you need a cortisone shot.

 Make a reservation